gvwilson/sensibleadventures/bookster/bookster.md

 me,* she thought bleakly.
 "It's just, I think there's a problem."

 If Erileine hadn't sounded so miserable, the bosun wouldn't have believed her.
-After all, this was the girl who once claimed that she'd been kidnapped by a pack of banana trolls.
+After all, this was the girl who once claimed that she hadn't hung the laundry up to dry because she had been kidnapped by a pack of banana trolls.
 But when Erileine mentioned Jaromir catching the thrown barrette, the bosun nodded.
 "Heard about that," he grunted.
 "Damn cheeky of him."

 "Yes, *sra*," Erileine said, not sure whether the bosun was referring to Fraederiq or Jaromir.